tylensthilaire/Articles/_posts/2018-03-27-GitHub-For-Writers.md

 ---
-layout: post
 title:  "GitHub For Writers"
 author: "Tylen St Hilaire"
+version: 0.4.0
+date: 2018-08-19
-categories: [ Github, writing ]
+tags: [ Github, writing ]
-image: assets/images/5.jpg
-featured: true
 ---

 # Github For Writers

-GitHub normally used for managing code across large teams, but it's just as good at managing your writing for the same reasons:
+GitHub is normally used for managing code across large teams, but it's just as good at managing your writing for the same reasons: